 Town Bus- 2-1, 2-3, 2-5, 21

-My personal recommendation would be to take a taxi, just for the ease of it.
-It’s approximately 10,000 KRW by cab from Suwon Insadong, and 7,000 KRW from the Hwaseong fortress area.
+It is arguably better to take a taxi, just for ease.
+It’s approximately 10,000 KRW ($10 USD) by cab from Suwon Ingyedong and 7,000 ($7) KRW from the Hwaseong fortress area.